DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

 * <p class="parameter">subset_prot_barcodes_to_rna</p> Default: False

+    If providing separate prot and rna 10X output (`load_prot_from_raw`: True), consider setting `subset_prot_barcodes_to_rna` to True.
-    Set to True if you want to treat filtered rna barcodes as the "real" cells (which we assume one wants to do in most cases), and, additionally, the out prot assay barcodes should mathc the rna ones.
+    Set to True if you want to treat filtered rna barcodes as the "real" cells (which we assume one wants to do in most cases), and, additionally, the out prot assay barcodes should match the rna ones.
     If set to False, the full prot matrix will be loaded into the MuData object.

 ## Quality Control (QC) options
-### 10X cellranger files processing
+### Processing of 10X cellranger files

-* <p class="parameter">plot_10X_metrics</p> Boolean, Default: True<br>
+* <p class="parameter">plot_10X_metrics</p> Boolean, Default: False<br>

     Specify if you want to plot 10x cellranger QC metrics.
-    Set this parameter to False if not using cellranger folders as input.
+    Set this parameter to False if you're not using cellranger folders as input.
     If starting from cellranger output, you can parse multiple metrics_summary.csv files and plot them together.
     The ingestion workflow will search for the metrics_summary file(s) in the "outs" folder and will stop if it doesn't find it.

-### Doublets on RNA - Scrublet
+### Doublet detection on RNA modality
+For doublet detection, we use the [Scrublet tool](https://www.sciencedirect.com/science/article/pii/S2405471218304745?via%3Dihub) for detection of doublets in the data.
+Doublets are cells that contain two distinct cell barcodes, and are often a result of two cells being encapsulated in the same droplet during the library preparation step.

 * <p class="parameter">scr</p><br>